 Maybe there is someone in an online group or forum whom you have not connected with yet.
 Pick up the phone and call them or at least set up a phone conversation!
-Or, if it someone local, invite them for coffee!
+Or, if the person is local, invite them for coffee!

 Play the Host

 Whether real or imaginary, you can take on the role of the host.
 Every organization needs volunteers.
 Ask to be part of the events committee and offer to manage sign-ins at the registration table.
 This is a great way to force yourself to meet people.

 If you aren’t ready to commit to volunteer, consider playing host at the next meeting or event you attend by introducing someone you’ve recently met with someone you know.